ConsolidatedConnectionin UK

 The UK needs to double its installed capacity to meet its 2030 clean power targets, requiring a 2-3x acceleration in the current rate of renewable deployment.
 With electricity demand projected to grow by 40% by 2030 driven by transport electrification and data centers, current grid connection delays threaten these critical goals.

-Surplus Interconnection Service allows new electricity supply resources to connect to the grid using existing infrastructure that serves already operating generators, without exceeding the total output capacity already allocated to the existing resource.
-This approach can bypass the congested queues by utilizing spare capacity at existing interconnection points.
+Consolidated Connection (surplus TEC) allows new electricity supply resources to connect to the grid using existing infrastructure that serves already operating generators, without exceeding the total output capacity already allocated to the existing resource.
+This approach can bypass the congested queues by utilizing spare capacity at existing grid connection points.

 Key Results